luckykapoor01/luckykapoor01/README.md

 <td width="50%">

-### 📈 Data Visualization Project
+### 📈 Data Visualization

-A project focused on transforming data into meaningful visualizations and insights using Matplotlib.
+A project that transforms datasets into meaningful visualizations and insights.

 **Tech:** Python • Pandas • Matplotlib • Jupyter